Trail Logistics

 How much money do I need?

-For section walkers the amount you need will vary section by section, depending on the accommodation you choose to stay in and the transport options to and from the trail head.
-The information provided in the trail notes will help you plan how much you need.
+When it comes to on trail spending money, the amount you need will vary section by section, depending on the accommodation you choose to stay in and the transport options to and from the trail head.
+The information provided in the trail notes will help you calculate this.

-For through walkers, we suggest that you have a minimum of NZD$12,000 available.
+For through walkers, we suggest a minimum of NZD$12,000 available.
 Having enough money means you can safely enjoy your entire journey.

-As well as the right clothing and equipment for your walk, you will need to pay for accommodation, food and transfers along the way.
+As well as the right clothing and equipment for your walk, you will need to pay for food and transfers along the way and accommodation.
 You should also be prepared for any extra expenses like having to replace equipment or staying longer in a town due to injury or weather.

 Do not try to save money by cutting back on essential equipment such as personal locator beacons or by freedom camping in unauthorised areas.
 Also, remember that by supporting local businesses, you’ll be helping to ensure they are still there for future generations of Te Araroa walkers to rely on.